The best puppy food for Shih Tzus is small in size, easy to pick up and rich in fat and protein.

 All dog breeds are unique with specific dietary needs, and the Shih Tzu is no different.

-Since they are a smaller breed of dog, the type of puppy food that is best for them is very specific.
+Since they are a smaller breed of dog with a flattened snout and small jaws, the type of puppy food that is best for them is very specific.

 All of these products were carefully and independently selected by The Happy Puppy Site team.
 If you decide to make a purchase from one of the links marked by an asterisk, we may earn a small commission on that sale.
 This is at no extra cost to you.